vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 ## Reward accounts

-Trading reward accounts are defined by the reward asset (the asset in which the reward is paid out), the market, and the reward type (metric).
+Trading reward accounts are defined by a hash of the fields specified in the recurring transfer funding the reward account (see the [transfers](./0057-TRAN-transfers.md#recurring-transfers-to-reward-accounts) spec for relevant details about each field).
+This allows multiple recurring transfers to fund the same reward pool.
-That is, there can be multiple rewards with the same type paid in different assets for the same market.

-Note that the market settlement asset has nothing to do in particular with the asset used to pay out a reward for a market.
+Note as part of the recurring transfer a user specifies a settlement asset.
+The market settlement asset has nothing to do in in particular with the asset used to pay out a reward.

 That is, a participant might receive rewards in the settlement asset of the market, in VEGA governance tokens, and in any number of other unrelated tokens (perhaps governance of "loyalty"/reward tokens issued by LPs or market creators, or stablecoins like DAI).

 Reward accounts are funded by setting up recurring transfers, which may be set to occur only once for a one off reward.
 These allow a reward type to be automatically funded on an ongoing basis from a pool of assets.
-Recurring transfers can target groups of markets, or all markets for a settlement asset, in which case the amount paid to each market is determined pro-rata by the markets' relative total reward metrics for the given reward type.
+Recurring transfers can target groups of markets, or all markets for a settlement asset.
 See [transfers](./0057-TRAN-transfers.md) for more detail.

 Reward accounts and balances must be saved in [LNL checkpoints](./0073-LIMN-limited_network_life.md) to ensure all funds remain accounted for across a restart.